 - Over 600 participants

-The 2nd edition of Abidjan Restaurant Week was held from July 1st to the 6th 2019.
+Its second edition was held from July 1st to the 6th 2019.
 Find out more HERE !